Q&A: What can we expect in tomorrow’s revised Living with Covid plan?

 So what will we learn?

-The very near term is the most clear: junior and senior infants look set to reopen on March 1st, alongside Leaving Cert students.
+The very near term is the most clear: at primary level junior and senior infants as well as first and second class look set to return on March 1st, alongside Leaving Cert students at second level.
 The way forward for this has been cleared by advice from the National Public Health Emergency Team (Nphet), and there is likely to be more detail on a staggered return to education during March.

 This will have to be weighed against keeping mobility down, and the fact that some childcare services are offering daycare to school-age children at the moment.
 This creates a difficult balancing act for those operators, who may be using spaces usually catering for ECCE children to care for school-age children not in their normal classes.